ladderlogix/WriteUp-For-WWHF-2023/All Strung Out.md

 strings evidence.mem
 ```
 ![Longstrung](Media/Stringcommandin.png)\
 5. There are alot of strings in this file.
 One solution is to filter it down to the strings we are intrested in.
-Windows has the function findstr, and we know we are looking for a flag that start with flag{ (Tip: After seeing the flag we can stop the command by pressing ctrl+ c)
+Windows has the function findstr, and we know we are looking for a flag that start with flag{.
+In command prompt | will pass the output of a previous command into another.
+(Tip: After seeing the flag we can stop the command by pressing ctrl+ c)
 ![wingrep](Media/wingrep.png)\
 6. Flag is found\
 ![flagthing](Media/flagfagl.png)